apache/fluo-website/_recipes-1-2/recipes/combine-queue.md

 calls `process()` on a [ChangeObserver].

- * The new value reported for an update will be derived from combining all updates that were committed before the transaction thats processing updates started.
+ * The new value reported for an update will be derived from combining all updates that were committed before the transaction that's processing updates started.
 The implementation may have to make multiple passes over queued updates to achieve this.
 In the situation where TX1 queues a `+1` and later TX2 queues a `-1` for the same key, there is no need to worry about only seeing